VSCodium/vscodium/DOCS.md

 ### <a id="howto-vscode-marketplace"></a>How to use the VS Code Marketplace

 You can switch and use the VS Code marketplace by using the following solutions.
-However, note that [it is not clear whether this is legal](https://github.com/microsoft/vscode/issues/31168).
+However, note that [ this is not legal](https://github.com/microsoft/vscode/issues/31168).

 With the following environment variables:
 - `VSCODE_GALLERY_SERVICE_URL='https://marketplace.visualstudio.com/_apis/public/gallery'`